Official Rules of Four Square

 Normal Game Play and Possession

 Each time the ball bounces in a square, the owner of that square must hit the ball into another square.
-This repeats until a player makes a mistake and is eliminated.
+No exceptions.

-Possession is over after the owner of that square hits the ball.
-Once that player hits the ball once, any other player may hit it next.
+Once that player hits the ball once then any other player may hit it next.
 This means it is not necessary to let the ball bounce again before another player hits it.
+The next player to touch the ball is subject to all the normal rules.

 Each time a player is eliminated, that player leaves the court and all players advance to the higher numbered square squares.
 The lowest ranked square is then filled with a new player.
 All eliminated players leave the court and wait for their next turn to join in the lowest square.